PacktPublishing/Learning-PySpark/README.md

 ### Software requirements:
 For this book you need a personal computer (can be either Windows machine, Mac, or Linux).
 To run Apache Spark, you will need Java 7+ and an installed and conﬁgured Python 2.6+ or 3.4+ environment; we use the Anaconda distribution of Python in version 3.5, which can be downloaded from https://www.continuum.io/downloads.

 The Python modules we randomly use throughout the book come preinstalled with Anaconda.
 We also use GraphFrames and TensorFrames that can be loaded dynamically while starting a Spark instance: to load these you just need an Internet connection.
-It is ﬁ ne if some of those modules are not currently installed on your machine – we will guide you through the installation process.
+It is fine if some of those modules are not currently installed on your machine – we will guide you through the installation process.

 ### Note:
-Chapter 11 and Bouns Chapter 02 does not contain code files.
+Chapter 11 and Bonus Chapter 02 does not contain code files.

 ## Related Products:
 * [Python Machine Learning](https://www.packtpub.com/big-data-and-business-intelligence/python-machine-learning?utm_source=github&utm_medium=repository&utm_content=9781783555130)